xguimiranda/python-studies/README.md

 # 🐍 Python Studies🚀

 Welcome!
-This repository contains my study notes, exercises, and projects from the [Python 3 Course by Luiz Otávio Miranda](https://www.udemy.com/course/python-3-do-zero-ao-avancado/  ) on Udemy.
+This repository is dedicated to my journey learning Python from multiple courses, resources, and real-world practice projects.
-Here you'll find everything from the basics to advanced Python concepts, with hands-on practice and real-world applications!
+Here you'll find notes, exercises, and projects covering Python fundamentals all the way to advanced topics, as I explore different learning paths and materials.

 ---

-## 📚 Course Overview
+## 📚 Repository Purpose

-This course is designed to take you from zero to advanced in Python, covering:
+This repo serves as a comprehensive collection of:

+- Study notes from various Python courses and tutorials
+- Practice exercises to reinforce learning
+- Personal projects and real-world applications
+- References and tips I find useful along the way

+---

+## 🗂️ Topics Covered

+You can expect to find content on:

 - ✅ Python Fundamentals (syntax, variables, data types)
 - 🔄 Control Flow (if, for, while)